Ekebergia capensis Sparrm.

 Distribution and habitat

-The Cape ash grows from the Eastern Cape northwards through KwaZulu-Natal, Swaziland, southern Mozambique, the Limpopo Province and into Zimbabwe.
+The Cape Ash grows from the Western Cape, along a coastal distribution through the Eastern Cape, from where the range extends more inland and northwards through KwaZulu-Natal, Mpumalanga and Limpopo Provinces in South Africa.
+The species extends beyond South Africa into Swaziland, southern Mozambique and into Zimbabwe.
 It also occurs as far north as Uganda, Ethiopia and the D.R.C.

 Derivation of name and historical aspects

 The genus Ekebergia was named after Captain C.G.
 Ekeberg, whose sponsorship, in the 18 th Century, made it possible for Anders Sparrman (the author of the tree species) to visit Africa.
 The specific name 'capensis ' means 'from the Cape' but is used in reference to southern Africa, since this tree occurs naturally from this region.
 Although it is commonly called the Cape ash, this tree is not related to the true ashes (Fraxinus sp. in the family Oleaceae).

 E. capensis belongs to the Mahogany family (Meliaceae).
 This is a tropical and subtropical family of trees and shrubs.
 Members include Red Mahogany (Khaya anthoteca), African Mahogany (Khaya senegalensis) and Mahogany (Swietenia mahogany).
 This is a well-represented family with 51 genera and 800 species worldwide.

 Birds such as Knysna and Purple-crested louries, barbets, bulbuls, mousebirds and hornbills, eat fruits of E. capensis.
 Baboons, monkeys, bushbuck and nyala readily eat the fallen fruits of this tree.
 Leaves are browsed by domestic stock and game.